CBT Health Anxiety in London

 Everyone experiences health anxiety from time to time.
-Health anxiety can be adaptive and necessary; this is what motivates us to seek medical advice and care when we are ill.
+To clarify, health anxiety can be adaptive and necessary; this is what motivates us to seek medical advice and care when we are ill.
 However, for some people this can occur very frequently in the absence of more serious symptoms and can cause serious distress.
-Individuals may misinterpret minor symptoms to be caused be a serious illness, for example headaches as brain tumors.
-Some people may be more vulnerable than others to developing these difficulties.
+As a result, some individuals may misinterpret minor symptoms to be caused be a serious illness, for example headaches as brain tumors.
+In conclusion, some people may be more vulnerable than others to developing these difficulties.

-Predisposing factors may include: biological vulnerability (where someone experiences higher autonomic arousal than others), experiences of those close to them being ill, negative experiences of medical care which reduces their trust in medical opinion and reassurance.
+There are some factors that may make some individuals more likely than others to develop health anxiety, for example: Biological vulnerability (where someone experiences higher autonomic arousal than others).
+Experiences of those close to them being ill.
+Negative experiences of medical care which reduces their trust in medical opinion and reassurance.

 Family histories of health anxiety can also increase the likelihood that a person will themselves misinterpret physical sensations as being caused by serious illness and remain hyper-vigilance to physical sensations in their body.

-Core beliefs may include the belief that one is responsible for their own symptom monitoring, analysis and management.
+Core beliefs may include: The belief that one is responsible for their own symptom monitoring, analysis and management.
 Individuals may perceive themselves to be vulnerable and helpless.
-This may believe that they are weak and likely to become ill as a result.
+This may lead them to believe that they are weak and likely to become ill as a result.

-Precipitating factors include stress, exposure to others who are sick, hearing about a disease through word of mouth or the media and common health complaints (e.g. heat rashes, colds, sore throats, headaches etc).
+Precipitating factors may include: Stress.
+Exposure to others who are sick.
+Hearing about a disease through word of mouth or the media.
+Common health complaints (e.g. heat rashes, colds, sore throats, headaches etc).

 Protective factors include: interests in socializing or engaging in other activities, support from friends or family and a willingness to challenge their health-related beliefs.

-This can be understood within a CBT formulation as follows:
+This can be understood within a Cognitive Behavioural Therapy framework as follows: